-Whether you know all about the Five Love Languages in the context of romantic love, you’re well-versed how they apply to your children, or this is the first time you’ve heard those words strung together, we are here to enlighten you.
+Maybe you already know all about the Five Love Languages in the context of romantic love.
+But are you well-versed in how they apply to your children?
+Whether you’re a pro or this is the first time you’ve heard those words strung together, we are here to enlighten you.
 The concept is easy enough to grasp — people have different ways that they receive and give love best.
 And since holiday gifts are a time-honored expression of love, knowing your child’s love language could help you pick the perfect gift for them this year.

 First, a brief recap of what we’re talking about.
 Dr. Gary Chapman first came up with the Five Love Languages in his 1992 book, but then enlisted the help of Dr. Ross Campbell to apply the exact same categories to children: physical touch, words of affirmation, quality time, gifts, and acts of service.
 According to their theory, if you express love in a way that appeals to your child’s love language, they hear it better and feel more loved.
 This is important not just because we want our children to know we love them, but because when they feel loved, they’re better able to function and behave in other aspects of their lives.